 Operating costs and expenses - Operating costs and expenses consist primarily of sales and administrative related personnel costs, sales commissions and advertising expenses, as well as gains and losses on plant, property and equipment.
-Operating costs and expenses decreased slightly in the first quarter of 2014 as compared to the first quarter of 2013 due to reduced administrative personnel costs.
+Operating costs and expenses in the second quarter of 2014 are comparable to the same period in 2013 and decreased slightly in the first six months of 2014 as compared to the same period in 2013 due to reduced administrative personnel costs offset in the second quarter of 2014 by increased administrative personnel costs for Security Products.

-Income from operations - As a percentage of net sales, income from operations increased by 6% in the first quarter of 2014 compared to the first quarter of 2013 and was primarily impacted by the factors affecting gross margin and operating costs and expenses above.
+Income from operations - As a percentage of net sales, income from operations increased by approximately 2% in the second quarter of 2014, and increased by approximately 4% in the first six months of 2014.
+These increases were primarily impacted by the factors affecting gross margin and operating costs and expenses above.